 10. MISSING MIGRANTS

-lost their lives or went missing during migration in 2017
+lost their lives or went missing during migration in 2017, at a minimum.

 11. TRAFFICKING & MODERN SLAVERY